spell-music/csound-expression/tutorial/SynthTutorial.md

 run (fmap smallHall . echo  0.5 0.4) (0.05 * env) (\x -> lp (x + 500 * env) (7 + 3 * sqr 4) $ saw x)
 ~~~

-We are using the `fmap` function to apply the next effect in chain to the effectfull value.
+We are using the `fmap` function to apply the next effect in chain to the value with side-effects.
 The `SE`-wrapper type is `Monad` and hence it's `Applicative` and `Functor`.

 The `echo` function is a specification of generic function: